Healthy Homes Assessment Tawa

 Rental Property Home Assessments Tawa

-Property rental areas that are affected with Health Homes Standards.
+The areas of rental property that are affected to Health Homes Standard.
 Healthy Homes Standard in Tawa include each:

 • Living Room